IBM/aspera-cli/docs/README.erb.md

 #### Content protection

-Also known as Client-side encryption at reast (CSEAR), content protection allows a client to send files to a server which will store them encrypted (upload), and decrypt files as they are being downloaded from a server, both using a passphrase, only known by users sharing files.
+Also known as Client-side encryption at rest (CSEAR), content protection allows a client to send files to a server which will store them encrypted (upload), and decrypt files as they are being downloaded from a server, both using a passphrase, only known by users sharing files.
 Files stay encrypted on server side.